alienarena/alienarena/docs/README.txt

 Simply unzip the archive in your /usr/local/games folder or wherever you wish to place the game.

 Type ./crx in the shell to run the game, or ./crded to start a dedicated server or use the shortcuts installed in the menu.
-If you have sound or input problems, use ./crx.sdl instead.
+OpenGL for graphics and OpenAL 1.1 for sound, are required.

-Source files are included, so you may compile the binaries yourself if neccessary.
+Source files are included, so you may compile the binaries yourself if necessary.
 Please visit the forum if you have any questions regarding this.

 * BASIC COMMANDS